-Planning and preparation for this once a year event started months ago, leading up to a flurry of activity here in Akumal making spawning collection nets, disinfecting equipment, filtering sea water for our tanks, planning dives at three monitoring sites and preparing the laboratory for assisted fertilisation and incubation of the coral larvae.
+Planning and preparation for this once a year event started months ago, leading up to a flurry of activity here in Akumal making spawn capture nets, washing collection containers, filtering sea water for our tanks, planning dives at three monitoring sites and preparing the laboratory for assisted fertilsation and incubation of the coral larvae.
 Volunteers from Akumal Dive Center and Operation Wallacea were trained in advance of the spawning with a short course presented by coordinator Jenny Mallon, following Dr Banaszak and her research group’s ‘Guide to Coral Reproduction’.

 We monitored for spawning of Elkhorn and Staghorn Acropora species, Brain coral Diploria labyrinthiformis and were lucky enough to report an incidental observation of the iconic Pillar coral, Dendrogyra cylindrus, spawning.
 At the end of a week of night dives, we finally observed Acropora palmata spawning, collected gametes and fertilised the collected samples in our on-site laboratory.
 Due to the timing of the full moon this summer very few monitored sites in the Caribbean produced spawn, so we were relieved that Akumal was one of the sites to show sexual reproduction in the Acropora population.

 Each night, after sunset, three trained teams monitored for Acropora palmata (Elkhorn, Cuerno de Alce) and Acropora cervicornis (Staghorn, Cuerno de Ciervo) at distinct sites within Akumal.
 Divers and snorkellers looked for signs of eminent spawning, known as ‘setting’ whereby hermaphroditic gamete bundles are pushed forward to the mouth of the polyps on a portion of the branch.
 This year setting occurred the day before spawning, nearly an entire week after we expected it to.